sharmaeklavya2/theoremdep-source/includes/abstract-algebra/cosets/product-of-normal-cosets.md

 Let $N$ be a normal subgroup of $G$.
 This means that $gN = Ng$ for all $g \in G$.
+The coset of a normal subgroup is called a normal coset.

 Define the product of cosets $aN$ and $bN$ as
 \[ (aN)(bN) = (ab)N \]